 How to Prepare for a Drug Test

-In some cases, drug tests are random, and there is nothing that you can do to prepare for them.
+In some cases, random drug testing is becoming more common in the workplace, and there is nothing that you can do to prepare for them.
 However, when a drug test is announced ahead of time, you could take several steps to prevent a positive test result.
 First, you should learn more about the testing procedures.
-Specifically, will the test require a urine, blood, sweat, or hair sample?
+Specifically, will the test require a blood, sweat, hair, or urine sample?
 What drugs are being tested for?
-These tests commonly screen for PCP, opiates, marijuana, cocaine, and amphetamines.
-However, some tests may be more advanced and may also screen for benzodiazepines, hydrocodone, alcohol, barbiturates, and other substances.
+These tests commonly screen for marijuana use, phencyclidine, opiates, opioids, cocaine, and amphetamines.
+However, some tests may be more advanced and may also screen for benzodiazepines, hydrocodone, alcohol, MDMA, barbiturates, and other substances.

 It is best to avoid using these substances altogether.
 If you use them, you should stop as soon as you know of a planned drug test.
 Some of these substances may be detected by drug tests for days, weeks, or more after the last use.
 Depending on the drug test being used, consuming more water may help flush the substance out of your system.
 However, this is minimally effective at best.

 Medications That Can Cause a False Positive on a Drug Test